TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 \include SegmentsExample_forElements.out

-Note, that the function \ref TNL::Algorithms::Segments:forElements allows to specify range of segments over which we aim to traverse.
+Note, that the function \ref Segments_forElements_range allows to specify range of segments over which we aim to traverse.

 ### Function forElements with segment indexes